mahavedalla/mahavedalla/docs/questions/loka/Whether it is important to comprehend the gratific 1d8e99d0911281fdb52ed5aa49374bde.md

-# Whether it is important to comprehend the gratification in the world?
+Question: Whether it is important to comprehend the gratification in the world?
 Answer in Brief: -
  Category: Loka
 Sutta References: AN 3.101